Hong Kong Museum Guide: Best Routes, Clusters and Planning Tips

 📍10 Salisbury Road, Tsim Sha Tsui

-I hit the 4th floor "Wu Guanzhong Hall" right at 10:00, with a floor-to-ceiling window facing Victoria Harbour.
+I hit the 4th floor "Wu Guanzhong Hall" right after opening, with a floor-to-ceiling window facing Victoria Harbour.
 Art plus ocean view – total satisfaction!

 Tips: